Related Websites of Brian Cohen, Luthier: SoundPost | Violins | Lutes and Early Instruments | Rare and Unusual Instruments for Sale

 Models

-Please Note: the models specified below are not necessarily the only possibilities available.
-(Any list implies that the guitars can only be made to these specifications).
-However, it is always possible to take elements from one model and apply them to another, in order to meet the needs of the player.
+The additional models specified below are examples of the possibilities available.
+(Any list implies that the guitars can only be made to these specifications, but this is of course variable) .
+It is always possible to take elements from one model and apply them to another, in order to meet the needs of the player.
+I make 'bespoke' guitars.
 The list below is intended as a guide only, to give an overview of the sort of variety I offer.
-I do not work on a production line, each guitar is treated as a 'one-off' creation, and the specification list below is intended as a model guide only.
+I do not work on a production line, each guitar is treated as a 'one-off' creation, and the model details as below are intended as a guide only.
 Body shapes, scale lengths, type of tuners, cases etc, types of finish etc can be interchanged and price-specific.
-A guide- price list will be added soon, to give an idea of how each change would affect the pricing overall.
-Please ask via e-mail for any options, pricing etc.
+Please ask via e-mail for any other options,additional decoration, pricing etc.

 The models currently on offer are:

 This is the traditional Torres /Hauser type guitar- I have constructed over 300 examples of this type of guitar since 1972.
 Lightly built, in the Spanish style, based on many researched examples including some from my own collection, and especially the famous 1940 Hauser 1 guitar ex- Rose Augustine, now in the ownership of Julian Bream.
-The copy commissioned by Bream in 1991 was based very closely on this guitar, as were the 7 other guitars Bream later commissioned, the last being made in 1996.
-Available in various materials, most commonly Indian Rosewood with a spruce table, but other wood options are possible.
+The copy commissioned by Bream in 1991 was based very closely on this guitar, as were the 7 other guitars Bream later commissioned, the last being made in 1998.
+This has now evolved into a synthesis of Torres, and Hauser 1.
+Available in various materials, most commonly Indian Rosewood with a spruce table, but other comnbinations are possible.
 Scale length is 65 cms. ( Other scale lengths are possible, ie 64 cms, 64.5 cms in models shown below. which have slightly different body shapes.)
 Head joined by tapered V join, and Rodgers tuners fitted as standard.
-Case supplied- choice of either Hiscox, Calton or Accord.
+This is the model I build most often, and accurately represents the body of my work

 Link to a Youtube video, played on one of my traditional model guitars dated 1995, in a superb performance by Thomas Konigs, of Germany : Enjoy!